-Fact 2: the returns to marginal investments are lower for more economically advantaged children.
-Because most experimental and government-subsidized early childhood programs serve lowincome families, less is known about the lifetime returns to early investments in children from higher income families.
-However, a number of studies estimate short- and medium-term impacts of early childhood interventions by family income or socioeconomic status (SES).
-These studies typically report greater benefits for more disadvantaged children.
-For example, Duncan and Sojourner (2013) estimate that the Infant Health Development Program (IHDP), which provided the Abecedarian preschool curriculum to an economically diverse sample of low-birth weight 1-2 year-olds, yielded significantly greater improvements in age five IQ for the subsample of children from low-income families relative to those from higher income families.15 A recent analysis of Head Start (Puma et al., 2012) estimates significantly greater impacts on third grade cognitive and learning outcomes for children from 'high risk' (i.e. low SES) households relative to lower risk households.
-Estimated impacts of the Chicago CPC preschool program on educational attainment and earnings at age 28 are also higher for children from 'high risk' families (Reynolds et al., 2011).
-A few studies that estimate the impacts of introducing universal early child care subsidies in Canada and Norway find negligible or even adverse impacts on children from middle- and highincome families, likely due to the substitution of lower quality subsidized/free child care in place of higher quality unsubsidized family or informal care (Baker et al., 2008; Havnes and Mogstad, 2014; Kottelenberg and Lehrer, 2014).16
+low-income families relative to those from higher-income families.
+A recent analysis of Head Start (Puma et al., 2012) estimates significantly greater impacts on third grade cognitive and learning outcomes for children from "high risk" (i.e., low SES) households relative to lower-risk households.
+Estimated impacts of the Chicago CPC preschool program on educational attainment and earnings at age 28 are also higher for children from high-risk families (Reynolds et al., 2011b).
+A few studies that estimate the impacts of introducing universal early childcare subsidies in Canada and Norway find negligible or even adverse impacts on children from middle- and high-income families, likely due to the substitution of lower-quality subsidized/free childcare in place of higher-quality unsubsidized family or informal care (Baker et al., 2008; Havnes and Mogstad, 2014; Kottelenberg and Lehrer, 2014).